 Question

-Can I attach files, such as photos, to a ticket using the Zendesk API?
+Can I attach files such as photos to a ticket using the Zendesk application programming interface (API)?

 Answer

-Yes, when a file is attached to a ticket, and if the account requires authentication to download attachments, the attachment's visibility becomes restricted to only users with access to the ticket.
-Until the attachment is associated with a ticket, any authenticated user can view an attachment using its content_URL.
-The attachment's token expires after 60 minutes.
+Yes.
+When you attach a file to a ticket and the account requires authentication to download attachments, Zendesk restricts the attachment visibility only to users who have access to the ticket.
+Until you associate the attachment with a ticket, any authenticated user can view the attachment using the content_URL.
+The attachment token expires after 60 minutes.

-1. Use the Upload Files API end point, which returns a token.
+- Use the Upload Files API endpoint that returns a token

-2. Include the token in a ticket comment by the uploads array while creating or updating a ticket.
-If you don't complete this step, Zendesk will delete the uploaded files and display a 404 not found error when the upload token expires.
+uploadsarray when you create or update a ticket.
+If you don't complete this step, Zendesk deletes the uploaded files and displays a404 not founderror when the token expires.

 Example